Websoft9Archive/ansible-drupal/docs/solution-upgrade.md

 ## Drupal Upgrade

-Drupal don't have online Upgrade function, but Drupal have development plan.
+Drupal don't have online Upgrade function, but Drupal have Upgrade solution by **CLI**

-You should kown that manual upgrade is very difficult

 1. Log in Drupal, you can see the upgrade reminder if there have latest version of Drupal
    ![](https://libs.websoft9.com/Websoft9/DocsPicture/en/drupal/drupal-update-websoft9.png)

-2. Follow the prompts to manually complete the Drupal kernel update
+2. Refer to [Updating Drupal core via Composer](https://www.drupal.org/docs/updating-drupal/updating-drupal-core-via-composer#update-instructions) to start Upgrade

 > More details about upgrade, please refer to [Drupal8 Upgrade](https://www.drupal.org/docs/8/update)